kevinthf/TERN-interactive-dashboard/README.md

+#### Quick acitvity
-A quick activity, what patterns can you identify when comparing the abundance of **_Eucalyptus obliqua_** and **_Triodia basedowii_** with precipitation on a scatter plot?
+What patterns can you identify when comparing the abundance of **_Eucalyptus obliqua_** and **_Triodia basedowii_** with precipitation on a scatter plot?
 Do both species respond similarly to rainfall, or do they exhibit different ecological preferences and adaptations?

 Have fun to explore and try if you can find some interesting facts.